eic/tutorial-analysis/_episodes/03-analysis.md

 We should now have everything we need to find the track efficiency as a function of pseudorapidity.
 To run the macro and produce an output file containing the histograms we defined, simply type `root -l -q trackAnalysis.C`.
 After the macro runs, you can open the root file to inspect the histograms.
 The efficiency can be found by taking the ratio of matchedPartEta over partEta.

 > Question:
+> - Do the histogram ranges make sense?
 > - We plot the distance between thrown and reconstructed charged partices, does this distribution look reasonable?
 > - When filling the matchedPartEta histogram (the numerator in our efficiency), why do we use again the true thrown eta instead of the associated reconstructed eta?
 {: .callout}